Back to Rare Guns.

 Films — Live-Action

-- Predator was effectively the Trope Maker for these weapons, featuring Jesse Ventura's character carrying "Old Painless", a customised M134 minigun with an M60 handguard mounted under the barrel and an M16 carrying handle/rear sight.
+- Predator was effectively the Trope Maker for these weapons, featuring Jesse Ventura's character carrying "Old Painless", a customized M134 minigun with an M60 handguard mounted under the barrel and an M16 carrying handle/rear sight.
 The weapon was firing blanks and had the rate of fire turned down from 3,000 RPM to 1,250 (apparently so the barrels would visibly turn rather than being a blur), and was still fired using an overhead crane in most shots.
 The actors carried 550 round ammunition cans, while the power source was a stack of truck batteries off-screen.

 - Predators features the weapon as well, handing it to Nikolai, the Russian Spetnaz soldier, in a likely Team Fortress 2 Shout-Out.